Which one would we choose?

 The hands-on images throughout this review show the design differences of each handle.

-Both have quite a clean, minimal look to them.
+All have quite a clean, minimal look to them.

 The Prestige does not have any cleaning mode labels on the brush handle.
 This is unlike most other models from the brand.
 This helps with the clean look.
 Even the intensity setting icons appear to vanish into the handle.
 Only when backlit do they become obvious.

 That screen is something that set’s these 2 brushes apart.
 It does not alter your brushing experience.
-Bt it does offer some beneficial elements.
+But it does offer some beneficial elements.
 The most notable being the emoji style faces you get after you brush.
 Happy, sad or starry eyed faces give you a form of feedback not given by other products.

 Then again, these are led more by brushing time than anything.
 If you have brushed for 30 seconds, you know that is not good enough compared to the recommended 2 minutes.